Sand Drift Blanket

 Using just Color C (doubled), repeat Rows 1-4 of Stitch Pattern one time.

-Work in Stitch Pattern, using two strands of Color C as Yarn 1 and two strand of Color D as Yarn 2, for 9 inches.
+Work in Stitch Pattern, using two strands of Color C as Yarn 1 and two strands of Color D as Yarn 2, for 9 inches.

 Cut Color C.